seng438-winter-2024/seng438-a4-Ruvaakaan/seng438-a4-group19.md

 # How the team work/effort was divided and managed

-For mutation testing, we split the Range class testing between Liam and Ethan and then we split the DataUtilities testing between Andrew and Joseph.
-Then for the Selenium testing, each group member created two tests to test the ebay website, totaling 8 tests.
+For mutation testing, we divided the testing responsibilities for the Range class between Liam and Ethan, while Andrew and Joseph tackled the testing for DataUtilities.
+Subsequently, each team member contributed by creating two Selenium tests to evaluate the eBay website, culminating in a total of eight tests.

 # Difficulties encountered, challenges overcome, and lessons learned